expo run, EAS development builds, and production builds.

 |---|---|

-| Expo Go does not work | Build a development client because custom native code is required. |
+| Expo Go does not work | Build a development client or production app because native code is required. |

 | Android token is missing | Use a Google Play device or emulator and verify the Firebase Android package name. |